The Landscape of problematic papers in the field of non-coding RNA: Results

-The $153,943$ ncRNA articles have been published in approximately $5,000$ journals from nearly $800$ publishers.
-Among these, $2,961$ retracted articles came from over $300$ journals across more than $50$ publishers, while $9,108$ commented articles were sourced from $700$ journals involving over $100$ publishers.
-In terms of retractions, the top $20$ journals with the highest retraction counts published a total of $22,224$($14.4\%$) ncRNA articles.
-Out of these, $1,690$($57.1\%$) articles were retracted, yielding a retraction rate of $7.6\%$.
-In addition, $12$ publishers associated with the top $20$ journals collectively contributed to $2,344$ ($79.2\%$) retracted papers, with a total of $70,086$ ($45.6\%$) publications, resulting in a retraction rate of $3.34\%$ (Fig. \ref{fig:publisher} A).
-Regarding commented articles, the top $20$ journals published $24,969$ ($16.2\%$) ncRNA articles and contributed $3,940$ ($43.3\%$) commented articles, resulting in a comment rate of $15.8\%$.
-Moreover, $10$ publishers linked to these journals published $93,933$ ($61.0\%$) publications, of which $6,907$ ($75.8\%$) articles have been commented on pubpeer, leading to a comment rate of $7.35\%$ (Fig. \ref{fig:publisher} B).
+The ncRNA corpus included $153,943$ papers published in approximately $5,000$ journals from nearly $800$ publishers.
+By contrast, the retracted and commented papers were concentrated in a much smaller subset of outlets.
+Retracted papers came from more than $300$ journals across over $50$ publishers, whereas commented papers appeared in about $700$ journals from more than $100$ publishers.

+The top $20$ journals by retraction count published $22,224$ papers ($14.4\%$ of the corpus) but accounted for $1,690$ retractions ($57.1\%$ of all retracted papers), corresponding to a retraction rate of $7.6\%$.
+The $12$ publishers associated with these journals accounted for $2,344$ retractions ($79.2\%$ of all retracted papers) while publishing $70,086$ ncRNA papers ($45.5\%$ of the corpus), corresponding to a retraction rate of $3.3\%$ (Fig. \ref{fig:publisher}A).
+For commented papers, the top $20$ journals published $24,969$ papers ($16.2\%$ of the corpus) and accounted for $3,940$ commented papers ($43.3\%$ of all commented papers), corresponding to a comment rate of $15.8\%$.
+The $10$ publishers associated with these journals published $93,933$ ncRNA papers ($61.0\%$ of the corpus) and accounted for $6,907$ commented papers ($75.8\%$ of all commented papers), corresponding to a comment rate of $7.4\%$ (Fig. \ref{fig:publisher}B).
-By comparing the retraction and comment rates of journals or publishers, it becomes evident that some have a comment rate significantly higher than the average, yet their retraction rate is below the average retraction rate, such as Oncotarget and Impact Journals (Fig. \ref{fig:retractionrate}).
-This indicates that numerous articles are under scrutiny, but the journals are severely lagging in addressing these concerns.
-To illustrate the efforts of journals in addressing commented papers, we define a scale-independent indicator called the Retraction-Comment Ratio (RCR) as follows:

-which represents the ratio of the retraction rate to the comment rate.
-On average, the RCR in the ncRNA field is $1.92/5.92$, which is approximately $0.342$.

-It was observed that the RCRs of many journals or publishers are below the average RCR, placing them beneath the dashed line(Fig. \ref{fig:retractionrate}) .
-This indicates that they are relatively less effective in addressing concerns related to commented papers, and vice versa.
-For instance, \textit{Oncotarget} has $2,225$ ncRNA publications but only $16$ retracted papers and $353$ commented papers, leading to a much lower RCR of $0.045$.
-In addition, although the retraction and comment rates of MDPI's journals are below average, such as \textit{Cancers}, \textit{Cells}, \textit{Int J Mol Sci}, and \textit{Non-Coding RNA}, only $4$ out of the $113$ commented papers have been retracted, leading to a low RCR of $0.035$ (Fig. \ref{fig:retractionrate}).
-The substantially lower RCR relative to the average suggests that the journal is falling short in effectively addressing problematic papers.